Today I’m going to quickly discuss the shocking and real truth – and scam – about the carnivore diet.

 While a Carnivore diet is all animal protein.

 Here’s the truth – I don’t like any diet that restricts a major macronutrient – such as carbs.

 I also do not like any diet that will restrict key micronutrients and all the amazing nutrients that are found in vegetables and even fruits.
-All the variety of colors that offer amazing phyto and poly nutrients, vitamins, and minerals sourced because of and from the most powerful life-force on the planet – the SUN!
+All the variety of colors that offer amazing phyto and poly nutrients, vitamins, and minerals are sourced because of and from the most powerful life force on the planet – the SUN!

 The major benefits people feel and see from a carnivore diet is NOT because of the all-meat diet.